 Spinach, the Racehorse

 I didn’t include spinach in my Workhorse Crops list, because it’s more of a Racehorse.
 It does grow quickly, but in spring it bolts quickly.
 And in September, when we want to sow spinach, we are challenged by soil temperatures that are too hot.
 It’s a valuable crop under the right conditions.
-For more, see this spinach post.
+For more, search “spinach”.

 Hoophouse workhorse crops to plant in November